Complex and Adaptive Dynamical Systems: A Primer: Finite Populations and Stochastic Escape

 since we have to impose that the $N$ nearest neighbors

 of the point have fitness less than $F$.
 The probability that a point in genome space is a local optimum is given by

 since the fitness $F$ is equally distributed in $[0,1]$.
 There are therefore many local optima, namely $2^N/(N+1)$.
-A schematic picture of the large number of local optima in a random distribution is given by Fig.\ \ref{evolution1_random_optima}.
+A schematic picture of the large number of local optima in a random distribution is given {in} Fig.~\ref{evolution1_random_optima}.

-\underline{\bf Average fitness at a local optimum} \\ The typical fitness of a local optimum is
+\runinhead{Average Fitness at a Local Optimum} The typical fitness of a local optimum is

-{\it viz} very close the global optimum of $1$, when the genome-length $N$ is large.
-At every successful step the distance from the top is divided, on average, by a factor 2.
+viz very close the global optimum of $1$, when the genome length $N$ is large.
+At every successful step the distance from the top is divided, on average, by a factor {of} 2.

-\underline{\bf Successful mutations} \\ We now consider the adaption process.
+\runinhead{Successful Mutations} We now consider the adaptation process.
 Any mutation results in a randomly distributed fitness of the offspring.
 A mutation is successful whenever the fitness of the offspring is bigger than the fitness of its parent.
 The typical fitness attained after $\ell$ successful steps is then of the order of

 when starting ($l=0$) from an average initial fitness of 1/2.
-It follows that the typical number of successful mutations after which an optimum is attained goes as
+It follows that the typical number of successful mutations after which an optimum is attained {is}